← Back to work

 Before designing anything, I had to answer three questions:

-These sound simple, but they weren't.
-Every decision had downstream consequences across the entire platform.
+They sound simple, but each decision affected the entire platform.

 01 competitive RESEARCH